This is a sponsored post written by me on behalf of Rip It Energy. All opinions are 100% mine.

 Do a Night Search For Scorpions and Check Your Work

 Before you start on the scorpion mitigation efforts above, I'd recommend doing at least one night search in your yard to see where scorpions might already be.
 Simply take your UV light and sweep the ground while walking around your yard and the exterior of your house as well as other structures.
-This will help you get a better understanding for what you are facing.
+This will help you get a better understanding for the scorpion threat that you are facing.

 After you are done filling gaps and applying the scorpion spray, make sure to do another night search for scorpions.
 If you are lucky, you won't find any.
 If not, kill what you've found and re-check the steps above, or consider calling a professional.